 Hanne Van Dyck is a multidisciplinary artist based in Brussels, Belgium.
-Her practice reflects on liminal spaces and rituals addressing the non-duality of nature and culture, human and spirit world.
-Using traveling as a working method, Van Dyck allows deep spaces of reflection when translating her experiences and research into mixed-media installations, text-based performances, videos, and publications, often collaborating with other artists, dancers, anthropologists.
+Her work explores liminal spaces and rituals that address the interconnectedness of nature and culture, as well as the human and spirit world.
+Van Dyck explores states of isolation, dislocation, and trance, as breeding ground for her work.
+Using traveling as a working method, she allows for deep spaces of reflection, translating her experiences and research into mixed-media installations, text-based performances, videos, and publications, often collaborating with other artists, dancers, and anthropologists.
 She is the founder of JUJlab, a laboratory for intimate interdisciplinary exchange and reflection in Marrakech.

 Van Dyck received a development grant from the Flemish Government to conduct research into trance healing ceremonies in Brazil, Belgium, China, and Morocco, where she lived and worked for four years.
 In researching the human relationship with mountains, she has completed residencies across the globe, including at Lijiang Studio and TCG Nordica in China, Villa Ruffieux and Institut Furkablick in Switzerland and Queens Residency in Morocco.
 Her latest publication Sugar Falls In Water is published by Onomatopee and Tique.
 Her installations and performances are often site-specific; apart from exhibiting in artist-run spaces (Komplot Brussels BE, LE18 Marrakech MA, DIENSTGEBÄUDE Art Space Zürich CH), cultural spaces (TCG Nordica Kunming CN, Campo Nieuwpoort Gent BE, La Friche Marseille FR, Netwerk, Aalst BE), and festivals (On Marche Marrakech MA, Plan B Bekegem BE, Dansem Marseille FR), she has shown and performed her work on the Jemaa el-Fna square in Marrakech, the Furkapas in the Swiss Alps, a horse- resting place on the tea-horse trail in China.